Terms & Definitions Related to Effort Reporting

 The effort on a sponsored project may be equal to or greater than the salary charged to the project, and may be the same or different than the planned effort.

-Effort Card: Screen portraying an individual’s salary and effort distribution for an effort report period that will be certified.
+Effort Card/Statement: Screen portraying an individual’s salary and effort distribution for an effort report period that will be certified.
 It documents the proportion of total effort devoted by an employee to each account.
 When certified, the effort card is the official verification of effort attributed to and salary paid by a sponsored project.
 Salary paid by a sponsored project may not be greater than effort, and is subject to sponsor-imposed salary caps.

 An effort card must be completed by someone with suitable means of verification of the effort expended on a project.
 This may be the individual or it may be the direct supervisor.
 Confirmation of the effort expended must be made by a Primary Individual on the project (see definition below).
 A Supporting Individual may not confirm the effort expended on the effort report.